d-sanfratello/expotimecalc/README.md

 * `astropy 4.0.2`: This code uses this version but, since no specific function is required, any version of `astropy` released just before that one should be enough.
 See `astropy`'s website for their installation instructions.
+* `numpy 1.19.3`: Again, any fairly recent version of `numpy` should work, but I recommend Windows users to use `numpy >= 1.19.3` because of some issues inside the earliest releases of `numpy 1.19`, due to some bugs in their external requirements.
+More info about this should be found in the `issues` page on `numpy`'s repository.
+Again, see `numpy`'s website for the installation instructions.

 ## Usage
 To run the program, you just need to call `python main.py` inside your terminal.
 A set of